 Three measures in the funding norms tackle the problem of excessive private cost for poorer students.
-Firstly, the funding formula and the [new] college planning frameworks makes a clear link between the public funding that is available and services that must be offered.
+Firstly, the funding formula and the college planning frameworks makes a clear link between public funding that is available and services that must be offered.
 Better public funding of public priority programmes is thus envisaged.
 Secondly, fees are to be capped at levels that are in tune with the level of public funding and the estimated total cost of service delivery.
-Thirdly, a bursary will be allocated to colleges to cover college fees for academically capable students who cannot afford to pay college fees.
-This policy makes it the responsibility of the [Department of Education] DHET to determine the bursary across colleges and allocate bursary funds accordingly.
+Thirdly, bursary funding will be allocated to colleges to cover college fees for academically capable students who cannot afford to pay college fees.
+This policy makes it the responsibility of DHET to determine bursary funds across colleges and allocate bursary funds accordingly.